 2 tbsp – Olive Oil

-20 drops – Essential Oil for a light scent (optional…so they say)
+20 drops – Essential Oil for a light scent (it could even be one of those essential oil blends for inflammation)

 Combine all ingredients in a large mixing bowl